TreshanAyesh/FYP-An-End-to-End-Framework-for-Predictive-Maintenance-with-AI-powered-Digital-Twins/Readme.md

 ## Final Year Project - University of Moratuwa
+### COGNITWIN
-### An End to End Framework for Predictive Maintenance With AI Powered Digital Twins
+An End to End Framework for Predictive Maintenance With AI Powered Digital Twins

 Group Members
 - Treshan Ayesh      - "any media link"